 On paper, everything seems to check out.
 This is 5 year-old bourbon which was previously sourced and blended but is now all made with a four-grain mashbill distillate from OOLA’s own small distillery in Seattle.
 They’re using locally-grown Washington State soft white winter wheat and organic corn from Waitsburg, WA, along with locally-sourced barley and rye.
 The mashbill, which probably changes based on grain availability, is around 65% corn, 25% rye, 13% malted barley and 12% white winter wheat.
 The whiskey is aged for a short time in small 10-gallon barrels to kickstart maturation, and then is moved into standard 53-gallon barrels.
 The final bourbon is bottled at a respectable 47% ABV.
 Before you ask, OOLA is the name of the owner’s dog.

 Despite some thorough digging, I’m unable to determine what batch number represented the switch from blended sourced bourbon to 100% in-house spirit.
+The distillery tells me that they began using “mostly” in-house barrels in their marrying tank by 2016.
 My bottle is from Batch 86, for what that’s worth, and the bottle label mentions the act of “sourcing the finest aged bourbon available”, so I’m guessing I have one of the prior blended versions.
 It’s also worth noting that reviews online seem to vary, with a lot of respectable reviewers giving this bourbon high marks.
 This could be due to batch variation (which is a much bigger deal with small-batch craft spirits), or it could be due to the switch away from blending sourced bourbon.
 Impossible to tell.

 There is also a cask-strength edition available, and OOLA also produces gins, vodkas, and other craft spirits.